Conjugacy p-separability of right-angled Artin groups and applications: Proof of the main theorem

-\underline{Case 2}: $S$ = $G$. \\ If $g$ = 1, then the result is trivial.
+If $g$ = 1, then the result is trivial.
 Thus we can assume that $g$ $\neq$ 1.
-Then, by Proposition \ref{6.11}, there exists a special subgroup of rank $r$ - 1 $H$ of $G$ such that $g$ $\notin$ $H^G$.
-As usual, $G$ can be written as an HNN extension of $H$ relative to a special subgroup $K$ of $H$:
+Then, by Proposition \ref{6.12}, there exists a special subgroup $H$ of rank $r-1$ of $G$ such that $g$ $\notin$ $H^G$.
+As above, $G$ can be written as an HNN extension of $H$ relative to a special subgroup $K$ of $H$:

-Let $g_0$ = $t^{a_1}x_1...t^{a_n}x_n$ be a cyclically reduced element in $G$ conjugate to $g$.
+Let $g_0$ = $t^{a_1}x_1\cdots t^{a_n}x_n$ be a cyclically reduced element in $G$ conjugate to $g$.
 Choose $\alpha$ $\in$ $G$ such that $g$ = $\alpha g_0 \alpha^{-1}$.
 Note that $g$ $\notin$ $H^G$ implies that $n$ $\geq$ 1.
-By Lemma \ref{6.10}, there exists a normal subgroup $M$ of $p$-power index in $H$ such that, if $\psi$ : $H$ $\rightarrow$ $P$ = $H/M$ denotes the canonical projection, if $Q$ denotes the HNN extension of $P$ relative to $\psi(K)$ and if $\overline{\psi}$ : $G$ $\rightarrow$ $Q$ denotes the homomorphism induced by $\psi$, then: $C_Q(\overline{\psi}(g_0))$ $\subset$ $\overline{\psi}(C_G(g_0)L)$, $ker(\psi)$ $<$ $H\cap L$ and $ker(\overline{\psi})$ $<$ $L$.
+By Lemma \ref{6.11}, there exists a normal subgroup $M$ of $p$-power index in $H$ such that, if $\psi$ : $H$ $\rightarrow$ $P$ = $H/M$ denotes the canonical projection, if $Q$ denotes the HNN extension of $P$ relative to $\psi(K)$, and if $\overline{\psi}$ : $G$ $\rightarrow$ $Q$ denotes the homomorphism induced by $\psi$, then: $C_Q(\overline{\psi}(g_0))$ $\subset$ $\overline{\psi}(C_G(g_0)L)$, $ker(\psi)$ $<$ $H\cap L$, and $ker(\overline{\psi})$ $<$ $L$.
 Now $Q$ is hereditarily conjugacy $p$-separable by Corollary \ref{4.3}.
-Then $Q$ satisfies the $p$ centralizer condition by Proposition \ref{3.6}.
-There exists a normal subgroup $N$ of $p$-power index in $Q$ such that $N$ $<$ $\overline{\psi}(L)$ and if $\chi$ : $Q$ $\rightarrow$ $R$ = $Q/N$ denotes the canonical projection, we have:
+Then $Q$ satisfies the $p$-centralizer condition by Proposition \ref{3.6}.
+There exists a normal subgroup $N$ of $p$-power index in $Q$ such that $N$ $<$ $\overline{\psi}(L)$, and if $\chi$ : $Q$ $\rightarrow$ $R$ = $Q/N$ denotes the canonical projection, we have:

 We set $\varphi$ = $\chi\circ\overline{\psi}$ : $G$ $\rightarrow$ $R$.
 As above, we have $ker(\varphi)$ = $\overline{\psi}^{-1}(ker(\chi))$ = $\overline{\psi}^{-1}(N)$ $\subset$ $\overline{\psi}^{-1}(\overline{\psi}(L))$ = $Lker(\overline{\psi})$.
 Now $ker(\overline{\psi})$ $<$ $L$.
 Then $ker(\varphi)$ $<$ $L$.
 And: